Paola Bertucci

 My first book, Viaggio nel paese delle meraviglie.
 Scienza e curiosità nell’Italia del Settecento is a study of the social spaces in which eighteenth-century electrical science flourished in Italy.

-I have been active in bringing the history of science to the broader public.
+I have been active in bringing insights from the History of Science to the broader public through collaborations with museums.
+Since 2012, I have served as the curator-in-charge of the History of Science and Technology Division of the Yale Peabody Museum, an activity that has most notably resulted in the first History of Science and Technology gallery at Yale (now open in the renovated Peabody Museum).
 In 2023, I co-curated Crafting Worldviews.
-Art and Science in Europe, 1500-1800 a temporary exhibition at the Yale Art Gallery.
-Betweeen 2004 and 2007 I collaborated on the renovation of the Museum of the History of Science in Florence, now Galileo Museum, where I curated two permanent galleries: The Spectacle of Science and Science at Home I am currently working on the first History of Science and Technology Gallery at Yale, to open in the renovated Peabody Museum in 2024.
+Art and Science in Europe, 1500-1800 a temporary exhibition at the Yale Art Gallery that showcased a selection of objects from the HST collection, addressing the intextricable connections among science, art, and European colonialism.
+Betweeen 2004 and 2007 I collaborated on the renovation of the Museum of the History of Science in Florence, now Galileo Museum, where I curated two permanent galleries: The Spectacle of Science and Science at Home

 My work has been acknowledged with the 2019 Louis Gottschalk prize for best book in eighteenth-century studies, the 2016 Margaret W. Rossiter Prize for best article on the history of women in science awarded by the History of Science Society, and the 2015 Clifford Prize for best article in 18th-century studies awarded by the American Society for Eighteenth Century Studies.
 In 2012 I received the Poorvu Family Award for Interdisciplinary Teaching from Yale College.

-I have been elected Vice-President of the American Society for Eighteenth Century Studies.
+I currently serve as the President of the American Society for Eighteenth Century Studies.

 Selected Publications: